This week we wrapped up our introductory unit on civilizations in general and moved into more specific civilizations, beginning with Egypt.

 But smaller countries have less to manage, less to defend, and less to worry about in general.
 I often wonder, “Wouldn’t it be nice if we were Belgium?
 What does Belgium have to worry about?”
 Riches and power alone can never bring happiness.
 Also, might there be a correlation between the size of the population and the liberty that population can enjoy?
 Most classical theorists of government, like Aristotle for example, believed that democracy could only exist in small self contained communities.
 When a babysitter watches just 1-2 children, those children have a large degree of freedom as to what they do.
 When a sitter has to watch 15 children, all the children must stay together and do the same thing in the same place.
 So too, a general truth of history is that large countries with large populations tend to offer less individual freedom than smaller ones (this rule has exceptions).
 Which model is superior, and why have most civilizations chosen to pursue expansion and empire?
 These are some of the questions I want the students to consider.

-On Tuesday we had our first formal class discussion, where half the class tackled the topic of ancient cave paintings like these below . . .
+On Friday we had our first mini class discussion, where half the class tackled the topic of ancient cave paintings like these below . . .

 These drawing predate what most historians and archaeologists would consider the dawn of “civilization” by thousands and thousands of years.
 I wanted them to consider whether or not those that produced these works came from a society that could be called civilization.
 Students presented good arguments on both sides of the issue.
 I think that the drawings (especially, in my opinion, those from Chauvet cave, which includes the 2nd picture of the bears above) have remarkable communicative power.
 This power can only come from great skill, and for them to develop this skill, civilization most likely existed.
 Of course we can’t know for sure, but it’s fun to speculate.